Best ETFs in Singapore 2019

 Nikko AM SGD Investment Grade Corporate Bond ETF

-Most of corporations in Singapore are doing well in terms of income.
+Most corporations in Singapore are doing well in terms of income.
 This is also partly due to the favourable business environment in the country.
 Normally, corporate bonds follow the performance of the companies.
 As a result, the long-term earnings of the corporations are guaranteed.
 Another advantage of corporate bonds is that they are transacted over the counter.

 A good case in point is the Nikko AM SGD Investment Grade Corporate Bond ETF mimics the performance of iBoxx SGD Non-Sovereigns Large Cap Investment Grade Index.
 Essentially, this index brings together the corporate bonds of the companies with large market capitalizations within Singapore.

-Considering that most companies, including DBS Group Holdings and Venture Capital are expected to perform well in the coming year, it follows that the index will perform well.
+Considering that most companies, including DBS Group Holdings and Venture Capital, are expected to perform well in the coming year, it follows that the index will perform well.
 As a result, the Corporate Bond ETF will also be a very good bet for that period.

 Basically, the ETFs aforementioned are dependent on the performance of the country’s economy.
 Fortunately, most estimates put the numbers in the positive zone as opposed to this year’s performance.
 Additionally, most companies in Singapore are adopting emerging technologies at a very high rate.